loadays/pelican-site/content/posts/post_04.md

 LPI Certifications are globally accepted certifications that are:

-- Designed by a community of Linux professionals, volunteers, vendors and educators
+- Designed by a community of Linux professionals, volunteers, vendors and educators.
-- Challenging: if you don't know the subjects you won't pass
+- Challenging: if you don't know the subjects you won't pass.
-- Accessible and available at thousands of test centres around the world or at special events
+- Accessible and available at thousands of test centres around the world or at special events.
-- Of high quality: relying on critical input from numerous Linux experts and employing scientific and industry-recognized psychometric processes
+- Of high quality: relying on critical input from numerous Linux experts and employing scientific and industry-recognized psychometric processes.
-- Distribution-neutral: verifying knowledge on any standard Linux system
+- Distribution-neutral: verifying knowledge on any standard Linux system.
-- Relevant: surveying thousands to determine the skills that need to be tested
+- Relevant: surveying thousands to determine the skills that need to be tested.
-- Supported and sponsored by a large number of Linux companies and projects
+- Supported and sponsored by a large number of Linux companies and projects.
-- A certification the Linux community can respect and be proud of
+- A certification the Linux community can respect and be proud of.

 At loadays we want to offer certification for: